 Diversity is our business: The “Affirmative Action Committee” is the name our team was given by the DNC, in our initial work to increase the diversity of our delegation to the Democratic National Convention in 2016.
 Every state party has one, including Democrats Abroad.
 After the 2016 Convention in Philadelphia the "Diversity and Inclusion Taskforce” has worked to increase the participation of “minorities” and the overall diversity of DA leadership worldwide.

-Hispanic Caucus: The Hispanic Caucus is the newest Global Caucus to form and concentrates on Spanish language voter outreach as well as engaging US Hispanic voters.
-If you are interested, please contact the caucus at firstname.lastname@example.org
+Hispanic Caucus: The Hispanic Caucus concentrates on Spanish language voter outreach as well as engaging US Hispanic voters.
+If you are interested in joining, please contact the caucus at firstname.lastname@example.org

 LGBT Caucus: LGBT Americans living overseas are active in all levels of leadership throughout DA.
 Many committees organize groups to participate in local Gay Pride marches, including info stands and voter registration booths.
 If you are interested, please contact the caucus at email@example.com